JoeHO888/JoeHo888.github.io/projects/Web-Scraping-with-selenium.md

 These technologies can monitor your websites' traffic, verify the authenticity of incoming traffic & block the incoming traffic.
 For example, [Geetest's BotSonar](https://www.geetest.com/BotSonar), which is adopted by multinational companies, e.g. KFC & Nike, that technology monitors your website 24/7 and distinguishes the traffic between bad bots and human beings by their AI technology.
 On top of that, you can choose how do you handle those bad incoming traffic, e.g. blocking the bad incoming traffic or showing fake content to them.
 Besides, Geetest respects your data privacy, their products are GDPR compliant, which is a plus if you are from enterprise background.

+## Source Code
+Source code is available at [https://github.com/JoeHO888/How-does-web-scraping-become-simpler-and-how-to-prevent-it/blob/main/How%20does%20web%20scraping%20become%20simpler%20and%20how%20to%20prevent%20it%20-%20Source%20Code.ipynb](https://github.com/JoeHO888/How-does-web-scraping-become-simpler-and-how-to-prevent-it/blob/main/How%20does%20web%20scraping%20become%20simpler%20and%20how%20to%20prevent%20it%20-%20Source%20Code.ipynb)

 Blog: [https://joeho.xyz](https://joeho.xyz)